-THE MERCK RESEARCH MEDAL
+THE SHIMADZU RESEARCH MEDAL

-THE SHIMADZU EDUCATION AWARD
+THE SDR SCIENTIFIC EDUCATION AWARD

-The Shimadzu Education Award rewards outstanding achievement in education in biochemistry or molecular biology, especially innovation and creativity in education, with a view to fostering leadership in this important area of the Society’s objectives.
+The SDR Scientific Education Award rewards outstanding achievement in education in biochemistry or molecular biology, especially innovation and creativity in education, with a view to fostering leadership in this important area of the Society’s objectives.
 The Award will enable the recipient to participate in an international conference with a significant focus on education, or to spend a period of time at another institution (in Australia or overseas) for the purposes of undertaking developments in education in biochemistry and molecular biology.
-The recipient will present a lecture within the Education Symposium at the ComBio meeting.
+The recipient will present a lecture within the Education Symposium at the annual ASBMB conference.
 Applicants must have been members of the Society for at least 2 years before the year in which the Award application is to be considered.
-‘The contribution to travel expenses is provided through the courtesy of the Shimadzu Excellence in Science Program.
+The contribution to travel expenses is provided through the courtesy of SDR Scientific.

-THE EPPENDORF EDMAN AWARD
+THE EPPENDORF EDMAN ECR AWARD

 AUSTRALIAN ACADEMY OF SCIENCE RUDI LEMBERG TRAVELLING FELLOWSHIP